mvillarreal14/confoc/README.md

 # ConFoc: Content-Focus Protection Against Trojan Attacks on Neural Networks
-ConFoc is a model-hardening technique to protect Deep Neural Networks (DNNs)against trojan or backdoor attacks.
+ConFoc is a model-hardening technique to protect Deep Neural Networks (DNNs) against trojan or backdoor attacks.
 Its results were presented in the paper  "ConFoc: Content-Focus Protection Against Trojan Attacks on Neural Networks".
 This repo contains:
 * The utilized version of fast.ai deep learning library.
 * The source code to generate styled images and train/retrain models.
 * Examples in notebooks on these tasks, which show how to run ConFoc.
-* The GTRSB and VGGFACE datasets used in our experiments.
-Notice that we include two examples for each dataset of the resulting styled images in the folder data.
-These examples are sub-folders with the suffices "_00" and "_01".
+* Image bases used in our experiments and the class lists for both GTRSB and VGGFAce.
+We encourage users to download actual datasets from their original sources.

 ## To install
 Follow steps in fastai folder as indicated by their authors.
 You might have to unzip the file fastai.zip within the directory fastai.